nsg21/PasswordRunes/README.md

 The patterns for each set are chosen in such a way that each face in any of the 4 orientations is distinguishable from any other face in any orientation.

 ### PasswordRunes60
 All possible 3x3 2 color patterns that remain different under all 4 rotations.
 There are 120 such patterns.
 Since each rune has 2 sides, this allows for a set of 60 runes.
-60 distinct runes arranged in random order, each in one of 8 possible positions gives 452 bits of entropy.
+60 distinct runes arranged in random order, each in one of 8 possible positions gives log2(60! \* 2^60 \* 4^60) ~= 452 bits of entropy.

 [More details](60/README.md)

 ### PasswordRunes36
-Set of 36 runes allows passords with up to 246 bits of entropy.
+Set of 36 runes allows passwords with up to log2(60!/(60-36)! \* 2^36 \* 4^36) ~= 301 bits of entropy.
+This is also suitable for 256-bit symmetric keys.

 [More details](36/README.md)

 ### PasswordRunes18
-Set of 36 runes allows passords with up to 246 bits of entropy.
+Set of 18 runes allows passwords with up to log2(60!/(60-18)! \* 2^18 \* 4^18) ~= 156 bits of entropy.
+This is also suitable for 128-bit symmetric keys.

 [More details](18/README.md)